FlowFuse/installer/README.md

-# FlowForge Installer
+# FlowFuse Installer

-This repository provides the installer for local installations of the FlowForge platform.
+This repository provides the installer for local installations of the FlowFuse platform.

-Please refer to the main documentation for a complete guide to installing and setting up the platform: https://github.com/flowforge/flowforge/tree/main/docs
+Please refer to the main documentation for a complete guide to installing and setting up the platform: https://github.com/flowfuse/flowforge/tree/main/docs

 ## Prerequisites